Mole & Rabbit Removal

 Both moles and rabbits can cause significant damage to outside areas, leading not only to unsightly gardens, but also damage to crops, cattle and commercial grasslands.

 Rabbits are notorious for breeding quickly and devouring crops and plants.
 If not rectified quickly, problems with your garden will become exponentially worse, making them harder — and more costly — to deal with.
+Pest Defence are experts in rabbit and mole removal across Chelmsford, Brentwood and Colchester and can help sort the problem quickly and effectively.

 Our aim is to ensure we provide the mole and rabbit catching method best suited to your specific circumstances.
 Our team will use their years of experience to assess the source and severity of the issue, before initiating a definitive eradication plan.
-We offer comprehensive methods for rabbit control, including rabbit trapping, gassing, shooting and feretting.
+We offer comprehensive methods for rabbit control, including rabbit trapping, gassing, shooting and ferreting.
 Our mole control services are carried out via a range of traps or phosphide gassing depending on your specific situation.

 Our mole and rabbit extermination services, as with all our pest control services, are available as emergency operations.
 This service ensures that your pests are dealt with on the same day as enquiry, and for a price that never exceeds our initial quote.